Skip to main content

 }

-1. Create an IAM Policy to allow Styra DAS the ability to configure DynamoDB scaling.
-This policy will also allow the Styra IAM User or Role to pass the DynamoDBAutoscaleRole Role to the DynamoDB service itself.
-For more information on iam:PassRole.
-See Granting a user permissions to pass a role to an AWS service for additional information.
+6. Create an IAM Policy to allow Styra DAS the ability to configure DynamoDB scaling.
+This policy will also allow the Styra IAM User or Role to pass the DynamoDBAutoscaleRole Role to the DynamoDB service itself (see Granting a user permissions to pass a role to an AWS service for more information on iam:PassRole).
+Replace the variables in the following policy template, then add them to a new IAM Policy in your AWS Account.
+The IAM policy will be referred to as STYRA_DYNAMODB_SCALING_POLICY going forward.

 {